jeffmoss/somnode/README.md

 ### viewer-ios

-An iOS app to stream audio and accelerometer data and running signal processing code.
-(FFT)
+An iOS app to stream audio and accelerometer data and running signal processing code using the Metal API for FFT.

 ### audio-segmentation